-- Eliminate the disparities based on race in the justice system.
+- Eliminate racial, income and other disparities in the justice system.

-- Support positive interactions that promote stronger community and increased public safety.
+- Support positive interactions with law enforcement that promote stronger community and increased public safety.

 - Reduce violence that unnecessarily escalates conflicts.